tokio-rs/tokio/examples/README.md

   connections and then echos back any contents that are read from each connected client.

+* [`print_each_packet`](print_each_packet.rs) - this server will create a TCP
+  listener, accept connections in a loop, and put down in the stdout everything that's read off of each TCP connection.

 * [`echo-udp`](echo-udp.rs) - again your standard "echo server", except for UDP instead of TCP.
 This will echo back any packets received to the original sender.